Ed Healey: Rock Island Independents

+As Independents owner Flanagan already owed Halas $100, Halas instead took Healey's contract to settle the debt, he said.
+Healey would play the last 3 games of the 1922 season with the Bears and would remain with the team for an additional five years, earning induction into the Pro Football Hall of Fame in 1964.
+The transaction was the first instance of an NFL player's contract being sold from one team to another.

+This entertaining story, told by Halas decades after the fact, is contradicted by reporting in the Rock Island Argus at the time of the deal, however.
+According to the newspaper account, Healey was instead scheduled to be loaned to the Horlick-Racine Legion team for the last three games of the season.
+Bears co-owner Dutch Sternaman got wind of the free player loan and stepped in to offer Independents owner Flanagan $100 for use of the Healey for the duration of the year.

+Provision was made in the contract giving Rock Island the option of buying Healey's contract back for 1923 for the same amount of money or having the transfer made permanent through receipt of one or more players from the Bears in trade.
+In any event, Healey never returned to Rock Island, remaining in Chicago for the duration of his professional football career.

+Healey later recalled his pleasure at joining a team with superior facilities: "At Rock Island, we had no showers and seldom a trainer.
+At Wrigley Field, we had a nice warm place to dress and nice warm showers."

 Chicago Bears

-Healey spent six seasons with the Bears from 1922 to 1927.
+Healey spent six seasons with the Bears, playing the final three games of 1922 through the end of the 1927 season.
 During Healey's tenure with the Bears, the club never had a losing season, winning at least nine games in five of the six seasons.
 Healey was selected as a first-team All-Pro by at least one major selector each year from 1922 to 1926.

 In 1924, he ran more than 30 yards to tackle teammate Oscar Knop who ran the wrong way after intercepting a pass.
 In 1925, he was the only player to be selected as a first-team All Pro by Collyers Eye magazine, the Green Bay Press-Gazette, and Joseph Carr.
 In 1926, the Green Bay Press-Gazette called him "the best tackle in the Pro loop," and Bears owner George Halas later called Healey "the most versatile tackle of all time".